 One of the most important days of the year for Horizon athletics is Forsyth County Basketball Media Day.
 This annual event includes interviews of select varsity basketball players and coaches from across the county.
 Each team has the opportunity to sit down with Forsyth County News editor Ian Frazier and discuss their previous season, new talent, and their goals for the upcoming season.

 This day is especially important for HCA basketball as it provides Horizon with the same kind of visibility as larger public schools.
 Horizon is well-respected for it’s basketball program as the last three years have included two state championships and a 2nd place finish.
-Coach Damon Taylor’s leadership and clear vision make Horizon basketball stand out from other teams in our region.
+Coach Damon Taylor’s leadership and clear vision make Horizon basketball stand out.
+Because of this outstanding leadership, HCA is well respected for its basketball program.
+The last three years have included two state championships and a second place finish.
 The opportunity to play for a highly regarded team in a competitive league coupled with a great education serves as an important reason students transfer here.